simpsoti/solarpi/README.md

 pushover<br/>
 json<br/>

-This program will display scrolling output of a sun graphic, the current power being generated and the energy generated so far that day.
+This program will display scrolling output of a sun graphic when the sun is up, the current power being generated and the energy generated so far that day.
 A log file will be written in same directory as the python files.
 Every hour that the sun is up a notification will be sent via Pushover.